alinex/node-book/doc/develop/atom.md

 - and more...

-Select the editor which have all the tools you need and is appealing and easy to use in its behaviour for you.
+Select the editor which have all the tools you need and is appealing and easy to use in its behavior for you.

 ## Atom

 After using Sublime Text 3 for some time I was impressed about [Atom](https://atom.io/).
-Atom is mostly based on JavaScript itself to be easy extendable with plugins.
+Atom is mostly based on JavaScript itself to be easy expendable with plugins.
 Because of that there are a lot of extensions for nearly every language and need.

 ### Installation